 Choosing what to do or which excursion to book for your port of call in La Spezia can be challenging.
 As the entrance port to many fantastic Italian destinations, you have the opportunity to visit Cinque Terre, Pisa or Florence, Siena, and Lucca.
 Each one in itself is great, and the surrounding areas are stunning.

 Stunning Cinque Terre

 If you want an adventure out in nature and love hiking, choose Cinque Terre.
 Cinque Terre is a group of five villages that stretch along Italy’s Riviera di Levante, with a dramatic section known as the Cinque Terre National Park.

-It is an UNESCO World Heritage site.
-The five villages you can visit are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+It is a UNESCO World Heritage site.
+You can visit the five villages Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.